z-evm/obsidian-cyber-security/01 Concepts & Models/Firewall & IDS + IPS.md

-Firewalls and Intrusion Detection Systems (IDS) are critical components of **network perimeter and internal defense**.
+Firewalls, Intrusion Detection Systems (IDS), and Intrusion Prevention Systems (IPS), are critical components of **network perimeter and internal defense**.
 They help control traffic flow and detect unauthorized or malicious activity.

 ---